Peter Womersley

-Peter Womersley (24 June 1923 – 1993) was an English architect, best known for his work in the modernist style.
-He lived in the Scottish Borders, where a number of his buildings are located, although he worked on projects throughout the UK.
-Influenced principally by the work of Frank Lloyd Wright, and by the American Case Study Houses, Womersley's buildings employ such typical modernist elements as in-situ concrete and strong geometric forms, although he introduced a wider palette of materials than was typically used by Le Corbusier and his followers.
+Charles Peter Womersley ARSA FRIBA (24 June 1923 – August 1993) was an English architect, best known for his work in the modernist style.
+He lived in the Scottish Borders, where a number of his buildings are located (such as the headquarters of Scottish Borders Council), although he worked on projects throughout the United Kingdom.
+Influenced principally by the work of Frank Lloyd Wright and the American Case Study Houses, Womersley's buildings employ such typical modernist elements as in-situ concrete and strong geometric forms; although he introduced a wider palette of materials than was typically used by Le Corbusier and his followers.

 Biography

+Womersley was born on 24 June 1923.

 Womersley was originally intending to study law at Cambridge University, but was called up for service in the Second World War.
 He saw little action, however, and from 1946 to 1951 he studied architecture at the Architectural Association in London.
 He spent time in Kuwait, where he assisted in the design of a palace for a sheikh.